pbswengineering/hugo-uploader/README.md

 Secondly, if Hugo Uploader was run for the first time, it will ask for FTP connection details.
 Such details will be stored in the `.hugo-uploader.cfg` file within the website root directory.
 Please note that this file will contain the cleartext FTP password as well, you might want to keep it away from privy eyes.

-Finally, Hugo Uploader will perform FTP upload of all new or changed `public` files in the specified FTP server.
-If Hugo Uploader was run for the first time it will simply upload each file (one by one, to keep the tool simple I didn't implement parallel connections yet), otherwise it will upload only new or modified items.
+Finally, Hugo Uploader will upload via FTP every new or changed `public` file.
+If Hugo Uploader was executed for the first time it will simply upload each file (one by one, to keep the tool simple I didn't implement parallel connections yet), otherwise it will upload only new or modified items.

-In order to find out which files have been added or modified, Hugo Uploaded stores a `.hash-list` file on the website root directory.
-This file contains a list of all files contained on the `public` directory and their cryptographic hash from the last successful FTP upload.
+In order to find out which files have been added or modified, Hugo Uploader stores a `.hash-list` file on the website root directory.
+This file contains a list of all files in the `public` directory and their cryptographic hashes from the last successful FTP upload.

+# ACHTUNG

 Please note that storing `.hugo-uploader.cfg` and `.hash-list` on the website root directory works well for my personal workflow, as I keep my Hugo-based websites on private git repositories.
 Therefore:

   - `.hugo-uploader.cfg` will not be publicly exposed;
-  - `.hash-list` will stored in the git repository as part of the website, together with the changes that I will perform from time to time before generating it.
+  - `.hash-list` is stored in the git repository as part of the website, together with the changes that I will perform from time to time before generating it, which I find rather elegant. :wink:

 # License